Announcing Team Pro - Build Faster and Use CodeSandbox With Your Team

 These bottlenecks sap our creativity.
 So, in the end, we don’t try out ideas—the collaboration overhead is simply too much.
 We don’t learn from each other as the difficulty in collaborating means we don’t seek help as readily as we should either.
 As a team, this impacts our velocity with a compounding effect: instead of testing ideas, we take risky bets on unvalidated assumptions, and we don’t iterate because sharing and getting feedback is such a slog.

 We created Team Pro to remove these bottlenecks by using CodeSandbox at work with your entire product team.
-At the core is a shared workspace for your code, apps, and templates so that everyone can work on sandboxes together.
+At the core is a shared dashboard for your code, apps, and templates so that everyone can work on sandboxes together.
 Then we’ve built specific features to really get you all building faster together.

 Being able to utilize the 1M+ public packages on npm provides a huge productivity boost.
 Using private packages can be similarly transformative, saving you from reinventing the wheel each time you prototype something new.
 With custom registry support, you can retrieve npm packages from your own registry, whether that’s GitHub, another cloud-hosted option, or even self-hosted and behind a VPN.
 This means you can now hook into your component library or design system and utilize your own private packages in your sandboxes to create prototypes that look and feel just right.